Frequently Asked Questions

-Take-out meals are available at Rollins, The Mark on 5th Street and Pavilion at Dobbs.
-You must ask for a take-out container when your card is scanned.
+Carry–out meals are available at Rollins and The MARK on 5th Street.
+You must ask for a carry–out container when your card is scanned.

 See our E.Z.
 Charge page for specific information about the benefits of the E.Z.
 Charge program and how to sign up for it.